quantumquadtrees8523/console_be/README.md

 The default venv for this project will be `~/.console_venv` Activate by: `$ source ~/.console_venv/bin/activate`

+## Python Path
+You'll want to set python path in the virtual environment so that everything is viewable.
+Right now it's being set manually.
+There is a world very soon where you should just update the virtual environment startup script.
+`$ export PYTHONPATH=/Users/suryaduggirala/projects/console_be:$PYTHONPATH`

 # TODO: Create Cloud schedulers
 gcloud scheduler jobs create http write-to-firestore-keep-warm-job \